A Journey of Innovation and Tools Development

 Early 2000s

-SAGE (System for the Analysis of Global Energy)
+SAGE (System for the

 The First Global MARKAL Model